How I stay healthy while traveling

-I was recently reading an infographic by Brosch Direct, and it was super surprising.
 I’ve become somewhat of a germaphobe in my old age, but I realized that I’ve been focusing on the wrong things.
 For example, I assumed that the toilet would be the germiest thing in the house.
 The average toilet has a TVC (Total Viable Count) of 90 for germs.
 Do you know what the average toothbrush has?
 48,000.
 Brb, throwing out my toothbrush.

 One thing I do try to do is close the lid on the toilet seat when I flush.
 That’s because the toilet literally sprays germs into the bathroom- where we tend to keep our toothbrushes.
 Based on this infographic, I also think I should be replacing my toothbrush a little more often.

 Another thing I found interesting?
 The object with the most germs was the train seat.
 This had a TVC of 72,000.
 It blows my mind that the toilet only had 90, but a train seat seems to be crawling in germs.
 Gross.

 One of the things I try to do, is wipe my phone and keyboard down with antibacterial wipes.
 I should probably do this more often, since the average phone as a TVC of 30, while keyboards have 370.
 I feel like my laptop and keyboard are more germy than average since I take them with me everywhere- throwing them in handbags and backpacks.

 There are a few things I’m wary of when traveling.
 I always wash my hands after touching money, and I use antibacterial wipes when on a plane.
 I also like to use my elbow or sweater to open the door in public bathrooms.